Jasper2-0/NMNT-Lab-2/README.md

 ##### setting an output
     out vec4 fragColor;

 A fragmentshader always has to output a pixelcolor.
 This color is defined in a 4D vector, where the four dimensions map to a RGBA (32bit) pixel value.
-They range from 0 to 1 (in contrast to 0.255 that most people are familar with from web design), and an Alpha value, defining the transperacy of the pixel.
+They range from 0 to 1 (in contrast to 0...255 that most people are familar with from web design), and an Alpha value, defining the transperacy of the pixel.

+##### can has PI?

     const float PI=3.14159265358979323846;

 We keep a constant of PI with an appropriate number of decimal places, which we'll use in different spots.

+##### Moving thru space

     float speed=ofTime*1.5;

+We define a speed by multiplying with the current time

+##### Let's figure out where we are...

-    float plane_x= cos(PI + speed*0.25);
+    float p_x= cos(PI + speed*0.25);
-    float plane_y= -0.2;
+    float p_y= -0.2;
-    float plane_z= 2+speed*0.5;
+    float p_z= 2+speed*0.5;

+Next, we define a point in space, that changes everyframe since we're using _speed_ as a variable.

     vec2 rotate(vec2 k,float t)
     {
         return vec2(cos(t)*k.x-sin(t)*k.y,sin(t)*k.x+cos(t)*k.y);
     }

+This is a small utility function for rotating 2D vectors.

     float obj(vec3 p)
     {
         float ball_p=1.0;